ebeuerle/sqs_to_syslog/README.md

 # Prisma Cloud SQS poller to Syslog

-Version: *1.1*
+Version: *1.2*
 Author: *Eddie Beuerlein*

 ### Summary
 This script will poll an AWS SQS queue for Prisma Cloud alerts and then format them and send them to a syslog listener (locally or remote).
-This can be used for QRadar as well by using the LEEF named script.
+This can be used for QRadar as well.

 ### Requirements and Dependencies